No-deal Brexit: Government releases tariff with details of customs duty rates

 During this period, most goods will be subject to a nil duty rate, ie no customs duty will be payable.
 It should be noted however, that not all tariffs have been reduced and there are still a number of products that will remain subject to duty.
 The Government appears to have focused customs duty on sensitive industries such as the automotive sector, retaining current EU rates in many cases.
 For example, cars are still subject to a 10% rate of duty.

-Those importing goods from the EU via ‘roll-on roll-off locations’ (including Dover and the Channel Tunnel) have the option to use transitional simplified procedures (TSP) to declare their goods to customs.
+- consider registering with HMRC to use transitional simplified procedures (TSP) to declare their EU goods to customs.
 This will allow importers to defer making a full declaration and paying customs duty until after the goods arrive in the UK.
 Applications to register for the TSP scheme can be submitted online here.
-Applicants must hold an EORI number and apply to defer payment of import duties, which requires a financial guarantee to be in place by 30 June 2019.
+Applicants must hold an EORI number and apply to defer payment of import duties, which requires a financial guarantee.

 The following BDO information may also be useful:

 Brexit: the no deal plan for customs declarations

 BDO Insight: Why Authorised Economic Operator status is essential for manufacturers with non UK supply chains